javenli786/ML_Clustering_LuxuryTravelCustomerSegmentation/README.md

 - #### Efficiency of segmenting customers enhance 75%

 ---

 # 1. [Experiment](Code/experiment.ipynb)
-#### The experiment exhibit the business solution for customer segmentation, including data preparation, data exploration, data modeling, model evaluation and Result Analysis.
+### The experiment exhibit the business solution for customer segmentation, including data preparation, data exploration, data modeling, model evaluation and Result Analysis.

+# Test

 #### 1.1 Data Preparation
 ##### Data is cleaned and RFM framework is applied for feature engineering.